biemond/smartmeter/README.md

 Test the application
 --------------------

 mkdir /home/pi/smartmeter
-upload startWeb.sh and webhost.jar
+upload startWeb.sh and the webhost.jar

 Open and build the application in netbeans.